 This will do the same thing as the Windows PowerShell method does: it will generate a report that includes information on your battery health, which can be found by searching in your accounts directory for a folder called C:\Users[YourUsername].

 As with the PowerShell method, this report will show you information about your battery, along with the name, serial number, and chemistry type of the battery.

 How to check the battery health for your Mac laptop

 It’s surprisingly simple to check the health of your MacBook battery, especially when compared to checking the battery health on a PC laptop.
 To check the health of your battery on a MacBook:

 - Hold the Option key and click on the Apple menu.

 - Scroll down to Hardware > Power > Cycle Count.

 The “Cycle Count” section will give you a firm number of times your laptop battery has completed the battery cycle, and you can use this number to better understand where your MacBook battery is in its life cycle.
 You’ll also find information on what the full charge capacity is, the charge remaining, and a ton of other information about your battery, including the serial number.

 This information is important because the battery cycles will vary with each model of the Macbook.
-As you can see on the screenshot above, the Macbook this was written on has a cycle count of 253, which may seem high, but it’s a Macbook Pro, and Macbook Pros released from 2009 and later have 1,000 cycles on their batteries.
+As you can see on the screenshot above, the Macbook this was written on has a cycle count of 253, which may seem high, but it’s a Macbook Pro, and Macbook Pros released in 2009 and later have 1,000 cycles on their batteries.
 So, this Macbook is about a third of the way into the full battery life cycle.

 But, if you complete a battery health check and find that your battery is at the end of its life cycle, don’t panic.
 There are plenty of replacement batteries available to keep your laptop up and running, and there are tons of ways to help preserve your overall battery life, which you can learn by tapping or clicking here.